ajithvcoder/emlo4-session-14-ajithvcoder/README.md

 ```

 - Also do in  `C:\Windows\System32\drivers\etc\hosts` if you are in windows and using wsl. if not u can reach through curl in wsl but not in browser.

+- `minikube addons enable ingress`
+- `minikube tunnel`

+- Note: In screenshot its accessible at `http://fastapi.prod`

 ![](./assets/snap_ingress_test.png)